algovista-collab/Machine-Learning-Specialization/Supervised Machine Learning: Regression and Classification/Week2/Regression with multiple input variables/Concepts_and_Derivations.md

 1. Typical starting values: 0.001, 0.01, 0.1 (depending on the problem and feature scaling).
 2. Observing the cost function J over iterations.
 3. Increasing or decreasing based on the plot.

+Feature Engineering is using the intuition to design new features by transforming or combining original features.
+This can include squaring some of the features which might result in non-linear curve.
+In such cases, Polynomial Regression will fit the curves to the data.
+The quadratic function is a parabola which decreases eventually, hence it might be better to pick cubic function.